b-vo/EZPZBot/README.md

 ## Setup

 ### Dependencies
-Firstly, setup a project and install required dependencies as per the js-tale project (https://github.com/alta-vr/js-tale).
+Firstly, createa a new folder for you project and add the EZPZBot files in this project.
+Then setup a project and install required dependencies as per the js-tale project (https://github.com/alta-vr/js-tale) as below:

 `npm init`
 `npm i js-tale`
 `npm i typescript --save-dev`
 `npm i ts-node --save-dev`

 `npm i discord.js`